-Graphs of the concentration data from the fifteen PAH compounds that were detected in greater than 90% of the samples taken are shown in Figure 26 through Figure 29.
-Naphthalene is the most variable, with concentrations ranging from 45.5 to 822 nanograms per meter cubed.
-Naphthalene had the largest annual average concentration, followed by acenaphthene, and phenanthrene, with values of 204, 20.5, and 18.7 nanograms per meter cubed.
-In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2011 were 81.7, 9.92, and 4.64 nanograms per meter cubed, respectively.
-The phenanthrene, fluorene, and fluoranthene concentrations tended to follow the same general trend that naphthalene did.
-Acenaphthylene, pyrene, retene, benzo (b) fluoranthene, and benzo (g,h,i) perylene exhibited a seasonal variation, with larger concentrations in the winter months, and lower concentrations in the summer months.
+Graphs of the concentration data from the thirteen PAH compounds that were detected in greater than 90% of the samples taken are shown in Figure 28 through Figure 31.
+Also included are the concentration data for benzo(a)pyrene.
+Although it was not detected in greater than 90% of the samples taken, it is on the NATTS list of MQO Core Analytes.
+Naphthalene is the most variable, with concentrations ranging from 27.2 to 368 nanograms per meter cubed.
+Naphthalene had the largest annual average concentration, followed by phenanthrene, with values of 137, and 13.3 nanograms per meter cubed, respectively.
+In comparison, the National Monitoring Program (NMP) national averages for these compounds in 2012 were 86.4, and 10.1 nanograms per meter cubed, respectively.
+The acenaphthene, phenanthrene, fluorene, and fluoranthene concentrations tended to follow the same general trend.
+Many of the compounds exhibited a seasonal variation, with larger concentrations in the winter months, and lower concentrations in the summer months.
 This makes sense, since the primary source of many PAHs in air is the incomplete combustion of wood and fuel.
 PAHs are a product of combustion from common sources like automobiles, wood-burning stoves and furnaces, cigarette smoke, etc. The natural sources of PAHs include volcanoes, forest fires, crude oil, and shale oil.
+Several of the compounds showed increased summer concentrations.
+These are likely due to smoke from forest fires.